Three teenagers arrested for allegedly gang-defiling fellow student | Ghana News Agency

 As the trial proceeds, the community grapples with the complexities of this tragic event and its implications for the future.

-Mr Mahmoud E.K.
-Nantomah, the Project Coordinator of Plan International Ghana’s ‘Be Smart, Learn, and Stay Protected,’ said in an interview with the Ghana News Agency, that one of the suspects was the victim’s classmate, with the others being school dropouts.
+Investigations reveal that one of the suspects is the survivor’s classmate, with the others being school dropouts.

-Mr Nantomah said the two other suspects attempted to talk to the victim, but she refused to engage them as they were making their way back to the house with the two friends.
+The two other suspects attempted to talk to the survivor, but she refused to engage them as they were making their way back to the house with the two friends.

-The victim fought back desperately trying to make enough noise to draw attention and signal for help, but the perpetrators had firmly blocked her mouth.
+The victim fought back desperately, trying to make noise to draw attention and signal for help, but the perpetrators had firmly blocked her mouth.

-However, in the struggling process, the victim managed to yell a call for assistance and was rescued by a nearby couple, who promptly brought her to the families of the boys and eventually to the police station, where a report was lodged for the suspects’ arrest, Mr Nantomah said.
+However, in the struggling process, the survivor managed to yell a call for assistance and was rescued by a nearby couple, who promptly brought her to the families of the boys and eventually to the police station, where a report was lodged for the suspects’ arrest.

-According to reports, the victim’s parents had unique health issues, while her mother is dealing with mental illness, and her father, who resides in Ashaiman is paralysed due to a stroke.
+According to reports, the survivor’s parents have unique health issues – while her mother is dealing with mental illness, her father is paralysed due to a stroke.

-Mr Nantomah said owing to the vulnerability of the victim and her sibling in society due to their living conditions, the organisation was fully committed to ensuring justice prevailed.
+Owing to the vulnerability of the victim and her sibling in society due to their living conditions, there is a plea by community members to ensure justice prevails.

 GNA